atomvm/atomvm_examples/erlang/tcp_client/README.md

     host => {192, 168, 4, 1},
     port => 44404,

-> **IMPORTANT** If you are running this example program on an ESP32 device, you must first edit the `src/config.erl` file to set the WiFi Access Point SSID and PSK to which the ESP32 device is to connect before building this application:
+> **IMPORTANT** If you are running this example program on a device that supports WiFi (e.g., the ESP32 or Pico W), you must first copy the `src/config.erl-template` file to set `src/config.erl` and edit the WiFi Access Point SSID and PSK to which the ESP32 device is to connect before building this application:

     sta => [
         {ssid, "my_sta_ssid"},